 Dependency is healthy; codependency is not

 Instead of being “Mary”, your identity becomes “Mary, Jim’s girlfriend” or simply “Jim’s girlfriend”.
 This feels good, especially during the intensity of the beginning of a relationship.
-In fact, this obsession of sorts is quite normal in the early stages of a new-found love.
+In fact, this obsessive quality is quite common in the early stages of newfound love.
 It’s not healthy, however, when it’s one-sided; when your partner isn’t equally interested in giving and pleasing you.

 Or your loss of self may be related to your partner’s jealousy or manipulation.
 In other words, you feel pressured to give up parts of yourself and fear that your partner will leave or reject you if you aren’t the perfect partner.

 You can maintain a strong sense of self in relationships by: